 There are a number of wineries on the peninsula that are less than a 5 minute drive from each one.
 Here are some of the most popular:

-- Bowers Harbor Vineyard (One of Designated Deb's favorites!)
+- Bowers Harbor Vineyards (One of Designated Deb's favorites!)

 - Peninsula Cellars (it's nickname is the Schoolhouse and all of the wines are named after schoolwork!)
 Deb said it's charming and quaint.